8base Product Update | Year End 2022

 CONS:

-Hackathons are places where real growth and personal development can happen.
+Hackathons are places where real personal growth can happen.
 No book, course, or seminar can help you learn and advance as fast as the hands-on experience in hackathons.
 What's best, your creativity will explode.

-In a hackathon, it is not enough to code something fast, and that's it; ticket closed, done.
+In a hackathon, it is not enough to code something fast, and that's it - ticket closed, done.
 No!
 You must consider what you are building and what's essential in the end product.
-The question becomes more than "how to build a feature best?"
-It transforms into "should we build this feature at all?"
+The question becomes more than "How to build a feature fast?"
+Instead, it transforms into "Should we build this feature at all?"

 This mind shift benefits programmers who tend to get lost between the lines of code.
 And sometimes, they lose sight of the big picture.
 Code is not an end unto itself.
 The product needs to fill a purpose in the user's life.

-And because of that, hackathons make the entire team aware of the market, the user, the sales process, and technical limitations.
-And all these skills are directly transferable to actual companies and real projects where you work as a part of your job.
+And because of that, hackathons make the entire team aware of the market, the user, the sales process, as well as technical limitations.
+And these skills are directly transferable to actual companies and real projects.

 All of this makes you more valuable to the project and the company where you work.
-And in the end, the career opportunities you'll get (promotions, better and more extensive projects, higher salary, etc.) are directly proportional to the value you provide.
+And ultimately, the career opportunities you'll get (promotions, better and more exciting projects, higher salary, etc.) are directly proportional to the value you provide.

-Hackathons are a place where you can also learn to do many things wrong; if you're not very careful:
+Hackathon is also a place where you can learn to do many things wrong.
+Especially if you're not very careful:

 If there is one word that perfectly describes a hackathon, it would be: unsustainable.

 Hackathons have a place and purpose, but they also have expiration dates.
-Every decision gets made looking through a short-term lens.
-So if you plan to use hackathons as your primary learning tool in software development - you might want to think again.
+Every decision gets made by looking through a short-term lens.
+And if you plan to use hackathons as your primary learning tool in software development - you might want to think again.

-You will all end up learning the wrong tech skills and developing bad coding habits.
+You will end up learning the wrong tech skills and develop bad coding habits.
+So the conclusion is: learn from hackathons but use them in moderation.

-If you are early in your career, having hackathon experience is a great way to learn and develop your skills.
-But as your career matures, you will have diminishing returns, and your time will get better spent elsewhere.
+If you are early in your career, having hackathon experience is a great way to get some work experience without having a job.
+But as your career matures, you will have diminishing returns, and your time will be better spent elsewhere.

 One of the things you learn from hackathons is speed and productivity.
 And those are the things that directly affect your career and salary.
 Another thing is developing creativity under time pressure, which is insanely valuable.